mpxv-lineages/lineage-designation/README.md

-# lineage-designation
+# Monkeypod virus phylogenetic lineage designation

-Updates and details of monkeypox virus lineages designations
+This repository has information, updates, and details about monkeypox virus lineage designations